RandolphG/RandolphG/README.md

 - 🔭 I’m currently working at @iOLAP
 - :computer: Most used line of code `git commit -m "Initial Commit"`
-- 🤔 I’m looking for help with Outstanding project ideas.
+- 🤔 I’m looking for unique project ideas.
 - 📫 How to reach me: randolph.gordon@poplogics.com.
 - ⚡ Fact: I'm Jamaican, born in Houston Texas and now living in Croatia.